Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Tanya herself was discovered by special nursing brigades who went around the houses of Leningrad .
 She was barely alive.
 Along with about 140 children who were in a similar state, she was transported to Gorkovskaya region, to a village called Shatki.
 The villagers gave the children what they could and tried to make them feel better.
 Many of the children did get better and were able to stand and walk again, finally.
 But Tanya could not.
 Doctors battled for her life for two years, but could not do anything against the deadly processes that began in her body.
 Tanya’s arms and legs shook, she had horrible pains in her head.
 Tanya died on the 1st of July 1944.
 She was buried at the village cemetery.

-President Vladimir Putin recently wrote an article for Russky Pioner (Russian Pioneer) magazine, describing the hardships his parents went through during World War II.
+In 2015, President Vladimir Putin wrote an article for Russky Pioner (Russian Pioneer) magazine, describing the hardships his parents went through during World War II.
 The Russian leader also recounted the fate of his brother and wrote about why neither his father nor his mother never felt any hatred towards German soldiers.

 Vladimir Putin’s parents suffered terribly during the siege.
 His father was the sole survivor of an NKVD commando unit and was permanently wounded.
 His father found Putin’s mother in the mortuary, expected to die, and got her out of there and back to life.
 His 3 yr old brother Victor died of starvation and dysentery.